Skip to content

 my-tool people create --help

-In addition to specifying values by command line flags, you can also pipe JSON data into the tool:
+In addition to specifying values via command line flags, you can also pipe JSON or YAML data to your CLI tool, which will be used as body parameters:

 # Output: {